These instructions apply to the NIO ET7 (2022-2024).

 - Raise it fully again — one-touch should now work.
 Repeat for each window.

-- Hold at each limit for the full couple of seconds.
+- Hold at each limit for the full couple of seconds — letting go too early is the most common reason the learn doesn’t stick.

-- Re-seat the 12 V battery connections if you’ve just done battery work.
+- Re-seat the 12 V battery connections if you’ve just done battery work; a loose earth can drop power mid-learn.

 - A motor or switch fault can store a code — look it up on autodtcs.com.